-- 1. The provisions of this Part shall apply to the income and expenditure account referred to in sub-clause (ii) of clause (40) section 2, in like manner as they apply to a statement of profit and loss.

-- 2. (A) In respect of a company other than a finance company revenue from operations shall disclose separately in the notes revenue from

-- (a) sale of products;

-- (b) sale of services;
+- 1. The provisions of this Part shall apply to the income and expenditure account referred to in subclause (ii) of clause (40) of section 2 in like manner as they apply to a statement of profit and loss. - 2.
+(A) In respect of a company other than a finance company revenue from operations shall disclose separately in the notes revenue from- - (a) Sale of products; - (b) Sale of services;

-- (c) other operating revenues;